 Sauces available for this walk

-If you want to, you can, without any extra charges, dress the walk with a sauce, by which a particular theme will be accentuated as we walk around.
+If you wish, you can, without extra charges, have the walk brought to taste with a sauce, through which a particular theme is put in the spotlight.

 A story in stone